FOUNDINPD/foundin_qtl/README.md

 FOUNDIN-PD multi-omics QTL analysis

 ## This project contains the per-omic quantitative trait loci (QTL) analyses
-- rnab-qtl: bulk RNAseq eQTL analysis
-    - includes interaction eQTL analysis for bulk RNA with [SCADEN](https://github.com/KevinMenden/scaden) estimated cell-type fractions
-    - includes quantitative trait score (QTS) analysis based on PD risk
-    - includes colocalization with common PD risk loci
-- atac-qtl: bulk ATACseq QTL (caQTL) analysis
-    - includes quantitative trait score (QTS) analysis based on PD risk
-    - includes colocalization with common PD risk loci
-- scrn-qtl: single-cell RNAseq eQTL analysis
-    - includes quantitative trait score (QTS) analysis based on PD risk
-    - includes colocalization with common PD risk loci
-- rnab3a-qtl: alternative polyadenylation (APA) quantative trait loci (3'aQTL) analysis from bulk RNAseq
-    - includes quantitative trait score (QTS) analysis based on PD risk
-    - includes colocalization with common PD risk loci
+- ATAC: caQTL for da0, da25, and da65
+- METH: mQTL for da0 and da65
+- RNAB: eQTL, 3'aQTL (PDUI) and circRNA eQTL (CIRC) for da0, da25, and da65
+- RNAS: eQTL (for miRNA, piRNA, and tRNA) for da0, da25, and da65
+- SCRN: eQTL for DA, ElC, eNP, iDA, lNP, NlC and PFPP cell-types and 3'aQTL (PDUI) for DA and iDA cell-types at da65

-## refactor to remove or reduce duplicate code between different omic QTL analyses
+## Note: This code was refactored and consolidated to remove or reduce duplicate code between different omic QTL analyses after completion and the FOUNDIN-PD resource paper and the current analyses for the FOUNDIN-PD QTL project.
+The resource paper code relative to this repo is tagged as v0.1.0-alpha.

 ### format modality sample info
 this may have already be done as part of another analysis project
 1. combine known subject, sample, and modality covariates into single info table; quantifications/format_quants_covariates.ipynb